 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Although still a major route with one of the highest vehicle requirements in London, the 12 is nothing like the monster it once was.
 Go back to the 1930s and destinations as far apart as South Croydon and Brent [Cross] Station could be seen on 12s – though whether any buses ever ran all the way through is an interesting question!
-The basic route was between Croydon garage and Willesden Junction via present day routes 312, 12, 148 and 260, but buses from Croydon generally ran no further than Oxford Circus and those from Harlesden no further than Dulwich (or Elmers End for garage journeys).
+The basic route was between Croydon garage and Willesden Junction via present day routes 312, 12, 148 and 260, but buses from Croydon generally ran no farther than Oxford Circus and those from Harlesden no further than Dulwich (or Elmers End for garage journeys).
 Someone remembers the wide variety of different destinations that could be seen on southbound 12s – Camberwell Green, Peckham, Peckham Rye (albeit rarely used), Dulwich Plough, Forest Hill, Anerley Robin Hood, Elmers End Garage, Norwood Junction, South Croydon.
 There was also an odd bifurcation from Harlesden or Dulwich to Park Royal Stadium in peak hours.

 Equally, such a long route naturally lends itself to operation by quite a large number of garages, with anything up to five operating on the route simultaneously.
 Examples (though probably not comprehensive) are Croydon, Elmers End, Catford, Nunhead, Peckham, Camberwell, Walworth and Shepherds Bush.
 The computer scheduling system developed by London Buses in the 1970s is designed for a maximum of four garages operating on any one route.
 This was derived from the 12, which happened to have four garages (ED, PM, Q and S, I think) at the time!